No results available for your search.

-The Radial Filter is located to the right of the Graduated Filter and looks like a circe.
+The Radial Filter is located to the right of the Graduated Filter and looks like a circle.
 Create and alter the Radial Filter the same way as the Gradual Filter.

-By default, the filter will effect everything outside of the Radial Area, click on ‘Invert Mask’ on the bottom of the Radial Filter dialog to effect the space inside the Radial Area.
+By default, the filter will affect everything outside of the Radial Area, click on ‘Invert Mask’ on the bottom of the Radial Filter dialog to effect the space inside the Radial Area.